Verifying Quantized GNNs With Readout Is Decidable But Highly Intractable: Experimental Data and Further Analyses

 We report the results in Table~\ref{tab:ppi:changes_of_size} about the difference of the model's size.
 We calculated the $\Delta_{Size}$ and Reduction (\%) across the depth.
 The main result of this experiment is the following: the total reduction in size is $\approx$74\%.
 That is really good and significant, for example, for the application part of the quantization, where the model can be used on a low-power computer.

-As for the synthetic data, we constructed tables with specific structural requirements to better examine the influence of dynamic PTQ on PPI data.
+We constructed tables with specific structural requirements to better examine the influence of dynamic PTQ on PPI data.
 The impact of dynamic PTQ was assessed by calculating the Generalization Ratio (GR), the Generalization Gap ($\Delta_{gen}$), and the accuracy difference between the original and quantized models ($\Delta_{acc}$).
 The results are presented in Tables~\ref{tab:ppi:dacc_gr_layer1} --Tables~\ref{tab:ppi:dacc_gr_layer10}.
 Below, we summarize the principal observations layer by layer.

 For layer 1 (Table~\ref{tab:ppi:dacc_gr_layer1}) ReLU6 achieves the strongest validation GR (0.917, $\Delta_{gen}=+0.045$) with negligible $\Delta_{acc}$.
 Softplus performs worst (GR 0.667/0.802 with the largest gaps).